It is an uncoordinated contraction in the esophagus.

 If treated early, there is a lower chance that such spasms will progress to achalasia.

 Difficulty swallowing food, chest pain, heartburn, and a variety of other symptoms that occur due to this condition can be controlled with the help of drug therapy.

 Modifying the diet can also help reduce the incidence of such episodes.

-In severe cases, surgical procedures such as esophageal dilatation or esophageal myotomy may be required for the treatment of this esophageal motility disorder.
+In severe cases, surgical procedures such as esophageal dilatation or esophageal myotomy may be required to treat this esophageal motility disorder.

-If all else fails, a last resort is esophagectomy
+If all else fails, the last resort is an esophagectomy.

 Prognosis of diffuse spasm